Dissipative Pairing Interactions: Quantum Instabilities, Topological Light, and Volume-Law Entanglement

-Dissipative pairing becomes even more interesting when combined with topological bandstructures.
-We find that our new pairing instabilities are highly susceptible to wavefunction localization of the underlying lattice Hamiltonian.
-Hence, if the lattice supports exponentially-localized topological edge modes, we are able to selectivity excite and entangle them.
+Dissipative pairing becomes even more interesting when combined with topological band structures.
+We find that our new pairing instabilities are highly susceptible to wave function localization of the underlying lattice Hamiltonian.
+Hence, if the lattice supports exponentially localized topological edge modes, we are able to selectivity excite and entangle them.
 Such topological systems remain a cornerstone of condensed matter physics \cite{Qi2011,Kane2010,Thouless1982} and photonics \cite{Ota2020,Ozawa2019,Lu2014}, and selectively exciting edge modes has been the subject of a flurry of recent proposals \cite{Mittal2018,Barnett2013,Hu2021,Peano2018,Engelhardt2016,Secli2021}.
-These are motivated by applications including topological lasing \cite{Hu2021,Secli2021,StJean2017,Parto2018,Zhao2018} and topological amplification and squeezing \cite{Peano2018,Porras2019,Duenas2021}.
+These are motivated by applications including topological lasing \cite{Hu2021,Secli2021,StJean2017,Parto2018,Zhao2018} and topological amplification and squeezing \cite{Peano2018,Porras2019,Duenas2021,Wanjura2020}.
 However, these proposals often require complicated momentum and/or energy selectivity \cite{Peano2018,Engelhardt2016,Secli2021}, as well as control over the entire lattice, \cite{Peano2018,Engelhardt2016,Secli2021,Porras2019}.
-Here, we are able to get edge-mode selectivity almost for free, using a single quasi-local dissipative interaction.
+Here, we are able to get edge-mode selectivity almost for free, using a single quasilocal dissipative interaction.

 {\textit{Minimal model.---}}We start with a three-mode system (bosonic annihilation operators $\hat{a},\hat{b},\hat{c}$) that exhibits much of the surprising physics of interest.
 The key ingredient will be a dissipative pairing interaction between $\hat a$ and $\hat c$, that is an interaction generating dynamics of the form $\partial_t \langle \hat a \rangle = - \lambda \langle \hat c ^\dagger \rangle$ and $\partial_t \langle \hat c^\dag \rangle = \lambda^* \langle \hat a \rangle$.
 Because of the relative sign here, this dynamics {\it cannot} be obtained from a Hermitian pairing interaction.
 Instead, it would seem to correspond to a non-Hermitian effective Hamiltonian: